joinpursuit/Pursuit-Core-Web/react_2/backend-testing/README.md

 # API or Backend Testing
 The API Testing we will be doing here today is considered a form of Integration Testing because we are testing the contract between our route handlers, queries and database.
 And making sure they work well together in turn assuring us that our backend works as we expect it.

+## Objectives
+By the end of this session you should be able to:
+* Explain what is integration test is and how it compares to a unit test
+* Know how to test a GET endpoint using supertest
+* Know how to test a POST endpoint sending data to the server using supertest
+* Setup backend testing for any of your backend projects
+* Talk about the pitfalls of sharing state between tests

+## Backed to be tested
-Today we will be testing a Backend Application that handles users and notes.
+Today we will be testing the [UserAuth & Notes](https://github.com/joinpursuit/Pursuit-Core-Web-Backend-Testing-Starter) Backend Application that handles users and notes.
 Some feature of this backend include:

 * User Authentication:
   * A user can signup with username and password